codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 Of course - you're going to want to deploy the app to Azure now.

-## Updating the Xamarin.Forms App
+## Step 4 - Updating the Xamarin.Forms App

 We're in the homestretch now!!

 We're going to use the [Microsoft.Identity.Client](https://msou.co/7k) NuGet package (or MSAL) to take care of communicating to Azure AD B2C (and caching the tokens in respsonse) for us.
 This removes a lot of work on our end.
-(The package is in preview - but the team is supporting it, and says you can use it in production environments).
+(The package is in preview - [but the team is supporting it](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet), and says you can use it in production environments).

 Add that package to the platform projects and to the core Forms project.